What’s in my box this week?

 Veggie Tips

 Karinata Kale – This beautiful purple kale is a cross between mustard greens and kale with a unique taste.
 We’re one of only three farms (that we know of) that grow it!
-Use as you would any kale or mustard green (raw or cooked), but beware that it may stain your food purple!
+Use as you would any kale or mustard green (like in this salad with acorn squash), but beware that it may stain your food purple!
 We’ve got many kale recipe ideas on our website.
 Store in the refrigerator in a bag to keep from wilting.

 *Click on produce above for Recipes